Look - Keyboard-First Launcher#

 • No Screen Recording required (macOS)

-• Network access is used only for explicit actions: t" translation, tw" dictionary lookup, Cmd/Ctrl+Enter web search
+• Network access is used only for explicit actions (t" translation, tw" dictionary lookup, Cmd/Ctrl+Enter web search) and the optional web answers feature, which you can turn off with ai_enabled=false

 Getting Started#